 I dug deeper to find out more information, and thanks to the Internet, I found newspaper articles from 1972 that covered the story.

 The articles said that Michael “Mickey” Mason was stalking a reputed gangland figure in a “commandeered” golf cart and shot Henry Rubino to death on the tenth green at the Woodlands Country Club.
 Rubino was identified by a U.S. Senate subcommittee on organized crime as being a member of a New York-New Jersey crime family.
 After shooting him twice in the face and three times in the back, Mason then fled to the clubhouse where he was arrested while he was using the phone to call his attorney.

-All the information I have are in the articles below.
+All the information I have is in the articles below.

-It says that the motive for the murder was that Mason owed Rubino $2,500, and that him and his family had been threatened with death if he did not come up with the money.
+It says that the motive for the murder was that Mason owed Rubino $2,500 and that he and his family had been threatened with death if he did not come up with the money.
 In an irrational moment, he shot Rubino to death.

-Less than two months after the murder, Mason was tried and he pled innocent by reason of temporary insanity.
-The jury convicted him of first degree murder and he received a life sentence.
+Less than two months after the murder, Mason was tried, and he pled innocent because of temporary insanity.
+The jury convicted him of first-degree murder, and he received a life sentence.

-I searched everywhere and couldn’t find any information about Mason’s release, however, based on his age at the time of arrest, it’s very unlikely that he’s still alive at the age of 95.
+I searched everywhere and couldn’t find any information about Mason’s release, however, based on his age at the time of arrest, it’s doubtful that he’s still alive at the age of 95.

 If you have any information on the murder or lived in the Woodlands during this time, please share your recollections.

 - Sharon Aron Baron created the Woodlands Tamarac in 2010 for original News for the community.
 In 2011 she went on to create Tamarac Talk, in 2012, Coral Springs Talk and 2017, Parkland Talk.